dmlc/xgboost/doc/tutorials/external_memory.rst

 infeasible.
 Staring from 1.5, users can define a custom iterator to load data in chunks for running XGBoost algorithms.
 External memory can be used for both training and prediction, but training is the primary use case and it will be our focus in this tutorial.
-For prediction and evaluation, users can iterate through the data themseleves while training requires the full dataset to be loaded into the memory.
+For prediction and evaluation, users can iterate through the data themselves while training requires the full dataset to be loaded into the memory.

 During training, there are two different modes for external memory support available in